-9.3.2.4 Compound and Bowhunter division:
+9.3.2.4 Compound:

-Attachments on the string are permitted to serve as a lip or nose mark, a peep-hole, a peep-hole 'hold-in-line' device, loop bowstring, etc. There are no limitations to the center serving for this division.
+Attachments on the string are permitted to serve as a lip or nose mark, a peep-hole, a peep-hole 'hold-in-line' device, loop bowstring, etc. There are no limitations to the centre serving for neither this division nor the number of nocking points or locators.

-9.3.3 Arrow rest:
+9.3.3 Arrow rest.

-9.3.3.1 Recurve and Barebow divisions:
+9.3.3.1 Recurve and Bare bow: